LukasWoodtli/WebPage/pelican/content/system_construction.md

     - Pointer *P* that has been read by one thread *X* but not yet written by same thread
     - Pointer *P* is written by other thread *Y* between reading and writing of first thread *X*
 - [Hazard pointers](https://en.wikipedia.org/wiki/Hazard_pointer:
-    - Each lock-free datastructure has an array (hazard array) of the size of number of threads (n=number of threads)
+    - Each lock-free data structure has an array (hazard array) of the size of number of threads (n=number of threads)
-    - Before *X* reads *P*, it marks it hazarduous in the hazard array of data structure (e.g. the stack)
+    - Before *X* reads *P*, it marks it hazardous in the hazard array of data structure (e.g. the stack)
     - When finished (after the `CAS`), process *X* removes *P* from the hazard array
     - Before a process *Y* tries to reuse *P*, it checks all entries of the hazard array
 - Hazard pointers don't solve problem when several pointers need to be changed at same time